written by Amy Shewmaker

 If a recapture event occurs during the first ten years after a qualified childcare facility is placed into service, the employer must pay back all, or a portion, of the credit taken for qualified child care expenditures with respect to that qualified child care facility.
 The amount of the credit that must be recaptured decreases over the ten-year period.

-If you have any questions about how to compute the employer-provided childcare credit, please contact our office 417-881-0145.
+If you have any questions about how to compute the employer-provided childcare credit, please contact The Whitlock Co. or call 417-881-0145 to request a consultation.
+We serve Kansas City, Springfield, and Joplin in Missouri.